lvgl/lvgl/docs/widgets/img.rst

 You can also set a symbol similarly to `Labels </widgets/label>`__.
 In this case, the image will be rendered as text according to the *font* specified in the style.
-It enables to use of light-weight monochrome “letters” instead of real images.
+It enables to use of light-weight monochrome "letters" instead of real images.
 You can set symbol like :cpp:expr:`lv_img_set_src(img1, LV_SYMBOL_OK)`.

 Label as an image